-You will study Applied ecology & conservation: Aquatic environment: processes, monitoring & management: Rural tourism & stewardship.
 You will also undertake either a dissertation or placement where you will gain experience in the environmental sector.

-The Honours year consists of an environmental stewardship project on a research topic of your choice, and courses on Environmental policy & management.
-Perspectives on the environment. and a residential Environmental field course
+The Honours year consists of an environmental stewardship project on a research topic of your choice, and courses on Environmental policy & management, Perspectives on the environment, and a residential Environmental field course. working with the North Harris Trust in the Outer Hebrides.

-You will develop a range of skills in environmental management techniques, preparing you to enter the graduate job market in a wide variety of roles.
+You will develop a range of skills in environmental management techniques. preparing you to enter the graduate job market in a wide variety of roles.
 The combination of a broad-based education with specialist input, supplemented with real work experience, will equip you with essential skills and qualities.